octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 ![Alt text](screenshots/2022-11-08_06-50-54.png)

-1. Pull up the current tour step.
+1. Pull up the current tour step

-Click on insert code.
+1. Click on insert code

 ---

 ## Finishing the Tour
 ![Finish the tour](screenshots/2022-11-08_06-58-19.png)

 When you're done with a tour, you can use the `Finish Tour` button.
-Its available in several places in the interface.
+It's available in several places in the interface.

 ---